 High-End Apartment Glut Hits Luxury Market Prices: Rents in Upscale Properties Down 0.3% in December

 Naturally, this demand for luxury apartments has not been left unattended.
 Most of the cranes dotting the skylines of our major urban hubs are working to build luxury apartments.
 In 2015, 3 out of 4 new apartments were high-end (or 75% of all large-scale rental developments).
-2016 construction followed on the same path, with 80% of new apartment buildings completed in 2016 categorized as luxury.
+In 2016, construction followed the same trend, with 80% of new apartment buildings completed in 2016 categorized as luxury.

-The average rent for luxury apartments has been on a very gradual downward slope for the last 4 months, reaching $1,397 in December.
+The average rent for luxury apartments has been on a very gradual downward slope for the last four months, reaching $1,397 in December.

 Following Record-High Apartment Construction, Rents are Cooling Off in SF, San Jose, Boston

-Perhaps the fact that the pace of rent growth is slow in markets where demand and supply are in relative equilibrium such as Tulsa, Corpus Christi, and El Paso is not that surprising.
+Perhaps the fact that the pace of rent growth is slow in markets where demand and supply are in relative equilibrium such as Tulsa, OK; Corpus Christi, TX; and El Paso, TX, is not that surprising.
 But the good news comes from high-flying cities for a change.
-Renters in historically tight markets such as NYC, San Francisco, San Jose, and Boston are finally seeing some respite from the continuous rent hikes that plundered their pockets in recent years.
+Renters in historically tight markets such as New York City; San Francisco; San Jose, CA; and Boston are finally seeing some respite from the continuous rent hikes that plundered their pockets in recent years.

-Rents in SF – where new unit completions are at a 10-year high with approx. 3,200 apartments coming online in 2016 – have decreased 0.9% year-over-year and only increased 0.3% from last month.
-Doesn’t seem that much, does it?
-To put things into perspective, in December 2015, rents in the City by the Bay were showing a 9% increase y-o-y; in 2014, things were even worse with a staggering 13% y-o-y growth in city rents.
-In other words, renters are now paying $147 more on rent than they did in 2015 which seems almost reasonable considering that the previous growth cycles translated into double that amount.
-Renters were shelling out $278 more in rent on average in 2015 than in 2014, and $351 more in 2014 compared to the previous year.
+Rents in San Francisco — where new unit completions are at a 10-year high with about 3,200 apartments coming online in 2016 — have decreased 0.9% year-over-year and only increased 0.3% from last month.
+That doesn’t seem that much, does it?
+To put things into perspective, in December 2015, rents in the City by the Bay were showing a 9% increase year-over-year.
+In 2014, things were even worse with a staggering 13% year-over-year growth in city rents.
+In other words, renters are now paying $147 more on rent than they did in 2015, which seems almost reasonable considering that the previous growth cycles translated into double that amount.
+Renters were shelling out $278 more in rent, on average, in 2015 than in 2014, and $351 more in 2014 compared to the previous year.

 Similarly, rents are flatlining in San Jose, where supply is finally catching up with demand.
-The rental market is also softening in NYC, with the two most popular boroughs – Manhattan and Brooklyn – experiencing rent deceleration.
-Rent growth stands at 0.6% in Brooklyn month-over-month while apartments in Manhattan command $4,144/mo., $2 less than the November figure.
-On an annual basis, rents in Manhattan have only increased 0.4%, making it the market with the 6th slowest growing rental prices.
+The rental market is also softening in New York City, with the two most popular boroughs — Manhattan and Brooklyn — experiencing rent deceleration.
+Rent growth stands at 0.6% in Brooklyn month-over-month, while apartments in Manhattan command $4,144 per month, which is $2 less compared to November.
+On an annual basis, rents in Manhattan have increased by a mere 0.4%, making it the 6th slowest-growing market when it comes to rental prices.

 Detroit, Nashville, Fort Worth Join Usual West Coast Culprits in Staggering Y-O-Y Rent Growth

-Detroit rents are also rising at a rapid pace, a sign that the city has recovered some of its appeal and economic strength, though in terms of new apartment options, it is still lagging behind.
-A meager 200 units have been completed in Detroit in 2016, one of the factors contributing to the huge 9.3% rent growth y-o-y.
-Detroit apartments now command $932/mo. on average.
+Detroit rents are also rising at a rapid pace, a sign that the city has recovered some of its appeal and economic strength — even though, when it comes to new apartment construction, it is still lagging behind.
+A very modest 200 units opened in Detroit in 2016 and that’s one of the factors contributing to the huge 9.3% rent growth year-over-year.
+As a consequence, Detroit apartments now command $932 per month, on average.

 The sound employment picture, growing population, and robust demand for apartments are driving Arizona rents to record levels.
-Among the biggest cities in the state, Surprise takes the lead with a 12.6% rent growth year-over-year, followed by Mesa (9.1%) and Glendale (8.8%).
-Phoenix comes in 5th with a 7.1% annual increase, according to research firm Yardi Matrix.
+Surprise — one of the largest cities in the state — takes the lead with a 12.6% rent growth year-over-year, followed by Mesa (9.1%) and Glendale (8.8%), while Phoenix comes in fifth with a 7.1% annual increase, according to Yardi Matrix data.

-From an investment standpoint, the Phoenix metro area is expected to maintain its status as a top performing market.
+From an investment standpoint, the Phoenix metro area is expected to maintain its status as a top-performing market.
 “Phoenix has been at such a restricted level of multifamily housing over the last 10 years that saturation is not an issue”, said Yardi Matrix senior analyst Doug Ressler.
 “Market fundamentals will remain strong in 2017 as the area continues to attract top employers, particularly in the tech sector.”
 What’s more, (…) “pension funds and life insurance companies, and even individual investors, are buying multifamily product because apartments are a safe investment”, Ressler pointed out.

 Top 3 Most Expensive Rentals in Arizona in December